3piccode/videos-to-image-sequence/README.md

 On Linux install the appropriate `ffmpeg` package for your distribution.

 On Windows download the [zeranoe](https://ffmpeg.zeranoe.com/builds/) build using the default options.
 Simply click the `Download Build` button.
-Once downloaded, extract `ffmpeg.exe` and `ffprobe.exe` from the `bin` directory.
+Once downloaded, extract `ffmpeg.exe` from the `bin` directory.

 ## Run